 Substance abuse negatively impacts lives beyond that of the user.
 This is especially the case when a woman addicted to drugs or alcohol becomes pregnant.
 The detrimental prenatal and postnatal effects of drugs and alcohol on infants are well-documented.
+Much is known on how to handle these cases in urban areas with big hospitals.
+More recently, experts have been researching how to deal with the growing trend of drug-addicted pregnant women in rural areas.
 Women who continue to abuse drugs during pregnancy greatly increase the risk of giving birth to an infant with serious birth defects, the likelihood that he or she will be born addicted to drugs, and lifelong challenges for the child due to drug exposure in utero.

 Pregnancy Substance Abuse Demographics

-Rates of substance abuse during pregnancy in the U.S. have remained relatively stable since the early 1990s1.
-According to the 2013 U.S. National Survey on Drug Use and Health, 5.4% of all pregnant women reported current illicit drug use while 9.4% reported alcohol use.2 In multiple surveys prior to 2001, 20% of all women reported consuming some alcohol during pregnancy.
-Rates of alcohol use during pregnancy have decreased in the last 15 years due in part to increased public education and awareness regarding the detrimental effects on the infant.3
+Rates of substance abuse during pregnancy in the U.S. have remained relatively stable since the early 1990s.
+According to the 2013 U.S. National Survey on Drug Use and Health, 5.4 percent of all pregnant women reported current illicit drug use while 9.4 percent reported alcohol use.
+In multiple surveys prior to 2001, 20 percent of all women reported consuming some alcohol during pregnancy.
+Rates of alcohol use during pregnancy have decreased in the last 15 years due in part to increased public education and awareness regarding the detrimental effects on the infant.

-The actual number of children who have been exposed to drugs in utero may be higher because pregnant women often underreport substance use for reasons including fear of reprisals, such as losing their baby to child protective services.2,4 The majority of pregnant women who use illegal substances during pregnancy also use legal drugs, which also can negatively impact the fetus.
+The actual number of children who have been exposed to drugs in utero may be higher because pregnant women often underreport substance use for reasons including fear of reprisals, such as losing their baby to child protective services.
+The majority of pregnant women who use illegal substances during pregnancy also use legal drugs, which also can negatively impact the fetus.

 The Effects of Substance Abuse on Children

 - Heroin withdrawal is not fatal to healthy adults, however, fetal death is a risk in pregnant women who are not treated for opioid addiction because infants can experience acute opioid abstinence syndrome.
-The condition affects 50% to 80% of all opioid-exposed infants, and is characterized by gastrointestinal, respiratory, autonomic and central nervous system (CNS) problems.4
+The condition affects 50 percent to 80 percent of all opioid-exposed infants, and is characterized by gastrointestinal, respiratory, autonomic and central nervous system (CNS) problems.

-- In three of four case studies, there was an association between pregnant women who used codeine in the first trimester and infants born with congenital heart defects.4
+- In three of four case studies, there was an association between pregnant women who used codeine in the first trimester and infants born with congenital heart defects.

-- In utero exposure to alcohol can lead to fetal alcohol spectrum disorder (FASD), which is the leading, nonhereditary cause of intellectual disability in the Western world.2 Experts estimate that the full range of FASDs in the U.S. and some Western European countries may affect as many as five in 100 schoolchildren.5 Symptoms include growth retardation, facial deformities and intellectual disabilities associated with CNS dysfunction.
+- In utero exposure to alcohol can lead to fetal alcohol spectrum disorder (FASD), which is the leading, nonhereditary cause of intellectual disability in the Western world.
+Experts estimate that the full range of FASDs in the U.S. and some Western European countries may affect as many as five in 100 schoolchildren.
+Symptoms include growth retardation, facial deformities and intellectual disabilities associated with CNS dysfunction.

-In a survey of 946 pregnant opioid-using women entering treatment in the U.S., 86% reported a history of at least one unintended pregnancy.
+In a survey of 946 pregnant opioid-using women entering treatment in the U.S., 86 percent reported a history of at least one unintended pregnancy.
 Women who reported recent use of illicit drugs other than cannabis were almost three and a half times more likely than other women to report an unintended pregnancy.
-Teens who used alcohol, cannabis or other drugs were at greater risk of participating in risky sexual behavior and its consequences, such as sexually transmitted infections and unintended pregnancy.6
+Teens who used alcohol, cannabis or other drugs were at greater risk of participating in risky sexual behavior and its consequences, such as sexually transmitted infections and unintended pregnancy.

 Detox Research Findings

 The Maternal Opioid Treatment: Human Experimental Research (MOTHER) trial was undertaken to understand the complex issues involved in treating opioid-dependent pregnant women.
-This encompassed the safety and impact of medications used for detox in pregnant women and fetuses.8 The trial included 131 pregnant women who were addicted to opioids including heroin or prescription pain medication, with low rates of other illicit drug use.
+This encompassed the safety and impact of medications used for detox in pregnant women and fetuses.
+The trial included 131 pregnant women who were addicted to opioids including heroin or prescription pain medication, with low rates of other illicit drug use.